 "Professed parent" means an individual who is not the genetic parent of a child but who, along with agreement from the birthing parent, professes an intent to be legally bound as a parent of a child where the identity of the possible genetic parent is unknown.
-A professed parent does not include genetic relatives of the individual who gave birth to the child including, but not limited to, grandparents, siblings, aunts, or uncles.
+A professed parent may not be related by consanguinity or marriage to the birthing parent.
+The professed parent must reside with the birthing parent and the child, including any period of temporary absence, and the parties must hold themselves out as a family unit.
+A professed parent does not include any individual who has provided monetary compensation in exchange for the birthing parent's agreement.